 - Supporting Welcoming Faith Formation programming that highlights LGBTQ+ issues and topics for all ages

 - Engaging in a Welcoming Project by providing monetary support to a local LGBTQ+ organization

-If you want to learn more about our work as a Welcoming Congregation, or want to talk about implementing a practice, please contact member Birch Spick at firstname.lastname@example.org.
+Learn more about our work as a Welcoming Congregation, or talk about implementing a practice.

 Transgender Action Group